OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/if_conditions/screencast/slides.md

 <div>

 - What is not a boolean can be converted to a boolean
-- This conversion happens implicitly after if and elif
+- This conversion happens implicitly after `if` and `elif`
-- Can be useful but and elegant but might compromise readability
+- Can be useful and elegant but might compromise readability
 - Rules of thumb:
-  - 0 is False-ish, other number are True-ish
+  - 0 is `False`-ish
+  - Other numbers are `True`-ish
-  - Empty containers are False-ish
+  - Len-0 collections are `False`-ish
-  - Non-empty containers are True-ish
+  - Len>0 collections are `True`-ish

 </div>
 </div>